Jchun2/GitTutorialPaperUpdatesVersion/README.md

-# GitTutorialPaperUpdatesVersion
+# GitHubTutorialPaper
-This is an updated version of my GitTutorialPaper.
+This is the repository for the GitHub tutorial paper.